Early TNF Inhibitor Use Improves Outcomes in Nonsystemic JIA

 Early initiation of TNF inhibitors among children with non-sJIA led to significant and sustained improvements in disease activity.

-Using data from the Childhood Arthritis and Rheumatology Research Alliance (CARRA) Registry from 2015 to 2023, researchers aimed to describe the demographic and disease characteristics of children diagnosed with non-sJIA when aged from 0 to 23 months.
+Authors aimed to describe demographic and disease characteristics of children! diagnosed with non-sJIA from 0 to 23 months.

 more